opendatacam/demo-object-detection-browser/README.md

 ## Contribute

-Please feel free to run the demo on your devices and upload your results to GitHub (via PR or as Issues) or send me a message via Twitter: https://twitter.com/_vsaw
+Please feel free to run the demo on your devices and upload your results to GitHub (via PR or as Issues) or send me a message via Mastodon: https://mastodon.social/@vsaw

 ## Known Issues